SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 By looking at the logs from the github actions, you can typically see why the failure happened.
 You could of course also do a local test again to see if the issue can be reproduced.
-In the compliance manager, we will add links to the log files directly on the table, so it will be even easier to find the relevant log.
+In the compliance manager (executing tests via zuul), we will add links to the log files directly on the table, so it will be even easier to find the relevant log files.